CivicTechTO/ttc_subway_times/README.md

 ### Database setup

-The database engine used to store the data is PostgreSQL, Instructions to obtain the latest and greatest version are [here](https://www.postgresql.org/).
+The database engine used to store the data is PostgreSQL.
+Instructions to obtain the latest and greatest version are [here](https://www.postgresql.org/).
 After setting up your database, you can run the contents of `create_tables.sql` in a pgAdmin query window (or run it as a sql query).

 You will also need to edit `db.cfg`
 ```ini